coreos/fleet/Documentation/using-the-client.md

 $ fleetctl start goodbye.service
 Unit goodbye.service launched on 85c0c595.../172.17.8.102

+$ fleetctl restart goodbye.service
+Unit goodbye.service loaded on 85c0c595.../172.17.8.102
+Unit goodbye.service launched on 85c0c595.../172.17.8.102

 $ fleetctl stop goodbye.service
 Unit goodbye.service loaded on 85c0c595.../172.17.8.102
 ```

 If the unit does not exist when calling `start`, fleetctl will first search for a local unit file, submit it and schedule it.
+If the unit is stopped when calling `restart`, fleetctl will start it.

 ### Scheduling units